Dengue fever

 • change water regularly in pet water dishes, birdbaths and plant trays

-• trim weeds and tall grasses, as adult mosquitoes seek these for shade.
+• trim weeds and tall grasses, as adult mosquitoes use these for shade.

 Video: Fight the bite, day and night

-Dr Laupepa Va'a from the Ministry of Health talks about how people travelling overseas can avoid being bitten by mosquitoes that might carry diseases such as dengue fever. and Zika virus.
-This video may take a few moments to load.
+Dr Laupepa Va'a from the Ministry of Health talks about how people travelling overseas can avoid being bitten by mosquitoes that might carry diseases such as dengue fever and Zika virus.

 (Ministry of Health, NZ, 2018)